StudioCanal

 StudioCanal S.A.S., also known as StudioCanal International and Canal+ Production and formerly known as Le Studio Canal+, Canal Plus, Canal+ Distribution and Canal+ D.A., is a French film and television production and distribution company and a subsidiary of Canal+ S.A.

-As of September 2025, the company has 13 production companies in Europe and the United States, and holds around 9,000 titles in its extensive film library.
-The company ensures the preservation and restoration of their titles for home video releases and digital platforms worldwide.
+As of September 2025, the company has 13 production companies in Europe and the United States, and holds around 9,000 titles in its film library.

 History

 On 1 January 1987, Canal+ Productions was founded as a cinema film co-production subsidiary of the cable channel Canal+.
 The subscription channel was co-founded by André Rousselet and Pierre Lescure in 1984.
 This was to reduce Canal+'s dependence on the American major studios by building its own library that the pay-TV channel could use on their own channels and internationally.

 By December 1990, Canal+ Productions rebranded to Le Studio Canal+, and released its first film, The Double Life of Veronique, by Krzysztof Kieslowski.
 By the early 1990s, it became apparent that Canal+ was a major contributor to the French film industry, with its obligation to spend 10% of its income on French-made films, as well as being Europe's largest buyer of American film rights.
 Canal+ also made investments in other companies.
 In 1991 it bought a five percent stake in the independent American studio Carolco Pictures.
 However, in 1992, Le Studio Canal+ suffered financial difficulties after Carolco Pictures entered a corporate restructure.

 StudioCanal's most notable productions from its early years include Terminator 2: Judgment Day, JFK, Basic Instinct, Cliffhanger, Under Siege, Free Willy, and the original Stargate movie.
 In those days, it was known as either Le Studio Canal+ or simply Canal+.

 Other films the company financed include U-571, Bully, and Bridget Jones's Diary.
 StudioCanal also funded the last third of David Lynch's film Mulholland Drive.
 StudioCanal also financed French-language films, such as Brotherhood of the Wolf (which became the sixth-highest-grossing French-language film of all time in the United States) and Intimate Strangers.
 Films such as Terminator 2: Judgment Day which grossed US$519 million, Basic Instinct which grossed US$352 million and The Tourist which grossed US$278 million worldwide, have been big box-office hits for StudioCanal.

 In January 1996, Le Studio Canal+ made a $56 million bid for the library of the American independent film studio Carolco Pictures.
 20th Century Fox (now 20th Century Studios), which had originally agreed to buy the library for $50 million, had dropped their bid to $47.5 million and ultimately dropped out of contention, making this acquisition Canal+'s first foray into library acquisitions.